 - Statistics and Operational Research (STOR-i) : MRes

 - Statistics and Operational Research (STOR-i) : PhD

 Search Our Courses

-Entry requirements: Upper second class honours degree, or its equivalent, in Statistics, Social Science or a relevant related discipline, or relevant professional qualification or experience.
+Entry requirements: Upper second class honours degree, or its equivalent, in Mathematics, Statistics, or a combination of the two.

 IELTS: 6.5 or equivalent.

 Funding: All applicants should consult our information on fees and funding.